ploneintranet/ploneintranet/docs/development/plonesocial.rst

 Introduction
 ------------

+Used to be split into various packages (plonesocial.*).
+Now part of ploneintranet.

 Packages
 ========

-* plonesocial.microblog
+* microblog

     Creation and storage of status-updates and content-updates

-* plonesocial.activitystream
+* activitystream

     Display of status- and content-updates

-* plonesocial.core
+* core

     Helper views (tags, mentions)

+XXX there are more packages which might or might not be used currently by ploneintranet.

 Philosophy